 Besides looking for food ideas for picky eaters, making mealtimes pleasant is also crucial.

+My preschooler is a picky eater, should I “ground” them and not give them dinner?
 Remember that some strict rules may affect your child’s appetite, so besides exerting a certain level of control over what they eat, the rest is up to them.
 Here are some valuable tips:

 - Don’t “force” your preschooler to eat something he or she doesn’t like.
 Experts say this raises tension during mealtimes and makes dining unpleasant.